-Roles include Gate Ambassadors, Greeters, Mascots & Handlers, Photographers, and people to help in the Homestead, Kids’ Corral and at Volunteer headquarters.
-Most of these are outside and will keep you on your feet, but there are also some indoor and sit-down options.
+Roles include Gate Ambassadors, Greeters, Mascots & Handlers, Photographers, and people to help in the Homestead and at Volunteer HQ.
+Most of these positions are outside and will keep you on your feet, but there are also some indoor and sit-down options.

 General Volunteer Descriptions and Shifts

 If you have worked the fair for three or more years, you qualify to be a Team Leader.
 If you are comfortable leading others please consider being a Team Leader.
 Team Leaders provide volunteers with instruction for their areas, answer questions, help with fair-goer issues and provide breaks as needed.
 You must commit to at least three volunteer shifts and attend a training before the Fair.